 Not many of us get a chance to view and get started in aurora photography – and for most of us that get to see it, it could be a once in a lifetime experience.
 Do not let the experience slip by.
 Make some time to view the spectacular event with your own eyes.

-Do not forget to spend time outside on a clear night and do not worry much about the settings all the time.
+Do not forget to spend time outside on a clear night or in locations where you can find clear skies and do not worry much about the settings all the time.
 If you have just enough time to get a quick shot, just do it.

 If you make a start or are already an aficionado of aurora photography, please do not forget to share it with the community at Light Stalking.
 We would love to see your images.